-Where a landscape feature is adjacent to the farmer's arable land (e.g. the feature is located on permanent grassland or non-agricultural land) the ecological focus area feature must always be declared against the farmer's arable field.
-Ecological focus area landscape features cannot be declared against non-arable fields.
+Where a landscape feature is adjacent to the farmer's arable land (e.g. the feature is located on permanent grassland or non-agricultural land) the EFA feature must always be declared against the farmer's arable field.
+EFA landscape features cannot be declared against non-arable fields.

-Examples of the adjacency rules can be found in the 2017 Guide to the Greening Payment available on the DAERA website.
+Examples of the adjacency rules can be found in the 2018 Guide to the Greening Payment available on the DAERA website.